 I will say, however, that large lens goggles are amazing for the added viewing range and peripheral vision.

 Each helmet manufacturer is slightly different in fitment so shop around before deciding and if your buy one online, make sure its returnable.
 Here is a guide to ski helmets and goggles.
 Also check out this guide to merino wool beanies.

 Learn how to layer!
 It’s not really necessary to buy a whole new wardrobe to go skiing, you just need to have a few good layers of decent outdoor clothing.

 There are unlimited variations on this but the main thing is to layer so that you can add and remove clothing throughout the day as temperatures change on the mountain.
 A good base layer will help keep you warm and comfortable all day.

-Lessons (get you some)
+Ski Lessons (get them)

 The first time I ever hit the slopes was with a friend and his family.
 I was 19.
 He spent about 30 minutes showing me how to use a tow rope (yeah, old school) and do the pizza wedge which I am pretty sure I just failed at.